Nutriadmin/hipaa-policies/source/sections/06-data_management_policy.md

 Violation of this policy and its procedures by workforce members may result in corrective disciplinary action, up to and including termination of employment.

-## 6.1 Applicable Standards

-### 6.1.2 Applicable Standards from the HIPAA Security Rule
+## 6.1 Applicable Standards from the HIPAA Security Rule

 * 164.308(a)(7)(ii)(A) - Data Backup Plan
 * 164.310(d)(2)(iii) - Accountability